bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # apple extras folder : folder

-Returns the apple extras folder of the system domain
+Returns the apple extras folder of the system domain.

 # apple menu items folder : folder

-Returns the apple menu items folder of the system domain
+Returns the apple menu items folder of the system domain.

 # application : application